taka-oyama/datetime.js/README.md

 # datetime.js

-datetime.js is a Javascript library that provides a more modern date manipulation in place of the conventional Date class.
+datetime.js is a Javascript library that provides a modern way to manipulate dates in place of the `Date` class. datetime.js provides the following...
-DateTime class included in datetime.js can provide the following.

 * ISO8601 support
 * stftime from Ruby's Time class